KingRaver/zoinks/README.md

   }
   ```

-## 🏃‍♂️ Running the Bot
+## 🏃‍♂️ Running the Agent

-Start the bot with:
+Start the agent with:
 ```bash
 python3 eth_btc_correlation_bot.py
 ```

-The bot will:
+The agent will:
 1. Initialize and authenticate with Twitter
-2. Begin monitoring ETH/BTC market data
+2. Begin monitoring cryptocurrency market data
 3. Generate AI-powered market analysis
 4. Post insights to Twitter at configured intervals

 ## 📊 Analysis Methodology

-The bot employs a sophisticated analysis approach:
+The agent employs a sophisticated analysis approach:

 1. **Market Data Collection**
    - Real-time price data from CoinGecko